MSiam/Few-Shot-Learning/readme.md

 if you have multiple samples apply average on the embeddings to compute the imprinted weights

-## HRI Setting:
+# HRI Setting:
-### Differences to Few Shot Learning Literature:
+## Differences to Few Shot Learning Literature:

 The fundamental differences between human robot interaction and the current few shot learning setting that we are thinking of:
-1. the abundance of temporal information for the different poses of the object.
+1. the abundance of **temporal information for the different poses of the object**.
 This has a little similarity to the work on View-Manifold learning, yet with a more realistic scenario containing illumination changes, occlusions and others.
-2. the hierarchy of category, different instances/classes within the same category, and different poses.
+2. the **hierarchy** of category, different instances/classes within the same category, and different poses.
-3. The open set nature of the problem, which requires the identification of unknown objects to the system.
+3. The **open set nature** of the problem, which requires the identification of unknown objects to the system.
 If the robot is able to identify what is unknown to it.
 It will be able to query for that object either on the large-scale web data or through interacting with the human as well.
-4. Different challenges introduced by the cluttered background, the different rigid and non-rigid transformations, occlusions and illumination changes.
+4. Different challenges introduced by the **cluttered background, the different rigid and non-rigid transformations, occlusions and illumination changes**.
-5. the continual learning of novel objects from few labeled samples.
+5. the **continual learning** of novel objects from **few labeled samples**.

-### KUKA Innovation Challenge:
+## KUKA Innovation Challenge:
 So we basically worked with very simple methods for the KUKA innovation challenge to initially have a baseline to mainly provide continuous object detection from few labeled samples from the human teacher.
 While being able to perform open-set recognition and identify the unknown objects to the robot.
 The main goal was to get the robot to learn novel tools and their corresponding motions tasks online using human robot interaction.

 <video class="center" src="kuka.mp4" width="640" height="480" controls preload></video>